Learning Time-optimized Path Tracking with or without Sensory Feedback

 \section{ACKNOWLEDGMENT}

 This research was supported by the German Federal Ministry of Education and Research (BMBF) and the Indo-German Science \& Technology Centre (IGSTC) as part of the project TransLearn (01DQ19007A).
-We thank Tamim Asfour for his valuable feedback and advice.
+We would like to thank Tamim Asfour for his valuable feedback and advice.